suryavanshi18/Protein-Prediction/README.md

 To predict the structure of a protein using ESMFold, the following steps are typically followed:

-1.The protein sequence is input into ESMFold.
+1.The protein sequence is input into ESMFold.<br>
-2.ESMFold uses its knowledge of protein structure and evolution to generate a three-dimensional model of the protein.
+2.ESMFold uses its knowledge of protein structure and evolution to generate a three-dimensional model of the protein.<br>
 3.The model is then evaluated to ensure that it is accurate and consistent with known protein structures.

 ESMFold can be used to predict the structure of a wide range of proteins, including proteins that are difficult to predict using other methods.
 It is also relatively fast and efficient, which makes it suitable for large-scale protein structure prediction projects.